vesoft-inc/nebula-importer/README.md

 $ ./nebula-importer --config /path/to/yaml/config/file
 ```

-Of them, the `--config` is used to pass the path of the YAML configuration file.
+The `--config` option in the preceding command is used to pass the path of the YAML configuration file.

 ### From Docker

 If you are using Docker, you don't have to install Go locally.
-Pull the [Docker Image](https://hub.docker.com/r/vesoft/nebula-importer) for Nebula Importer.
+Pull the [Docker image](https://hub.docker.com/r/vesoft/nebula-importer) for Nebula Importer.
 Mount the local configuration file and the CSV data files into the container and you are done.
 Follow these steps:

 ```bash
 $ docker run --rm -ti \